InTEGr8or/handex/content/english/_index.md

 ---
 ############################ Banner ##################################
 banner:
-  title: "Type Anywhere with this One-handed Keyboard"
+  title: "Type&nbsp;Anywhere with this One-handed Keyboard"
   subtitle: "Write text without ever having to look down or use two hands.
 Execute commands _silently_."
   hero_body_copy:
   call_to_action: Sign up for our email newsletter.